Opinion | Now Republicans are offended by mean tweets?

 It is not fair to hold Mr. Biden’s nominees to a far higher standard because the president has called for unity while his predecessor denigrated it.
 Ms. Tanden should have been more civil in the past, like many people in Washington.
 But the Senate should approve presidents’ picks to staff their administrations unless those picks are grossly unqualified.
 Ms. Tanden’s long service in Washington, as a top player in Democratic politics and policy and as the head of a major think tank, makes her more qualified than was either Mr. Mulvaney or Mr. Vought.

 For the most part, Republican senators thus far have been supporting Mr. Biden’s nominations with admirable bipartisanship.
-They will only look silly if they allow some hurt feelings to get in the way now.
+They will look silly if they allow some hurt feelings to get in the way now.

 Read more: